hannah-cusworth/maze-generator/README.md

 4. If a direction hasn't been visited before, carve a path into the adjacent cell; if it has been visited, try the next direction.
 5. Once all directions have been tried, return.

-To visualise it, I have implemented it iteratively.
+To visualise this process, I have implemented the algorithm iteratively so that:
 * Blue = start cell.
 * Green = current cell on which the recursive call is being made.
 * Grey = cells with unfinished calls on the stack.
 * White = cells corresponding to calls that have returned.

+The user can also choose to introduce a bias so that the algorithm will favour a certain direction when deciding which cell to make the next call on.

 ### Eller's Algorithm